bismuthfoundation/Bismuth-Voting/doc/02-Protocol.md

 motion_number:b64_encode(encrypted)

 AES encryption gives encrypted from (vote option + space + random padding to 16 bytes)
+See 05-AES_Encryption

 Notes: Voting app must verify
 - Motion_number exists and is valid
 - Current date is within (Vote_start_date, Vote_reading_date)
+- Option is a valid option for the motion (invalid options will be discarded but BIS not sent back)

 > **initial_vote_txid** is the txid of the vote transaction